Saxon BIFF

 10. "Sea Of Life" (8:11)

 Wow!
 This is REAL METAL!
-I was impressed with this disc as it sounds like Saxon yet somehow manages to not sound dated.
-Lots of cool songs on this one, my favorite being the title track, a song supposedly about aliens.
+I was immediately impressed with "Metalhead" as it sounds like classic Saxon yet somehow manages to not sound dated.
+There are lots of cool songs on this one, my favorite being the title track, a song supposedly about aliens.
+On the surface it just sounds like a supercharged metal anthem.
 "Are We Travellers" is also about aliens.
-Other cool songs are "Conquistador" and "Song of Evil."
-Metalhead is definitely a stronger album than "Unleash the Beast."
+Some of my other favorites are "Conquistador" and "Song of Evil."
+Metalhead is definitely a stronger album than "Unleash the Beast" and dare I say one of their bet ever.

 After a few months of owning this disc and living with it, I must say I still like it as much as I did when I first bought it.
-Had the chance to see Saxon live (with U.D.O.) opening.
-It was a great show with Saxon playing for well over two hours.
-They performed four songs off the new album, the four that I picked as favorites a few months earlier when the above review was written.
-Also have to say that despite the rumors of Biff Byford being "anti-social," he is actually very cool.
-I had the pleasure of talking with Biff for a few minutes after the show when he came out to hang with some of the fans who were still hanging around.
+Had the chance to see Saxon on this tour with U.D.O.opening in Santa Fe, NM.
+It was a fantastic show with Saxon playing for well over two hours.
+They performed four songs off the new album, the four that I picked as favorites a few months earlier when the above blurb was written.
+I also have to say that despite the rumors of Biff Byford being "anti-social," he is actually very cool.
+I had the pleasure of talking with Biff for a few minutes after the show when he came out to greet some of the fans who were still hanging around.
 He was very cordial, signing autographs and just enjoying the fan's attention.
-Got my disc signed by Biff. (see photo above.)
+My disc is signed by Biff. (see photo above)

 Diamonds & Nuggets Saxon - Diamonds & Nuggets (Angel Air) 2000